 Besides, in the evenings and early mornings, a lot of places can get pretty cool.
 When you think of a lot of African countries, you probably just assume a year-round stifling heat, but this isn’t the case.
 When the sun isn’t up and beating down on everything, temperatures drop… a lot.

-This is another reason of knowing what to wear on safari, just grab your jackets- it will stop you from freezing when you’re taking expeditions at these times.
+This is another reason for knowing what to wear on safari, just grab your jackets- it will stop you from freezing when you’re taking expeditions at these times.
 Even if you decide that you’re going to mostly stick to layering, you might also want to bring at least one long sleeve shirt.
 Better safe than sorry!